ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win_aws_iot/_review.md

             - "Yes"
         correct_answer: 2
         explanation: >
-            Yes, AWS IoT Core use MQTT protocol for secure data transmission
+            Yes, AWS IoT Core uses MQTT protocol for secure data transmission.

     - questions:
         question: >
-            Can you use device's certificate to manage device permissions in AWS IoT Core?
+            Can you use the device's certificate to manage device permissions in AWS IoT Core?
         answers:
             - "Yes"
             - "No"
         correct_answer: 1
         explanation: >
-            Yes, you attach policy to the certificate in order to control device permissions
+            Yes, you attach the policy to the certificate in order to control device permissions.

     - questions:
         question: >